GoogleCloudPlatform/datashare-toolkit/INSTALLING.md

       - https://{UI_DOMAIN}/
       - https://{UI_DOMAIN}/myProducts
       - https://{UI_DOMAIN}/activation
-   7. Click the 'CREATE' button. **Note down the client ID** from the section titled 'Your Client ID' in the modal dialog.
+   7. Click the 'CREATE' button. **Note down the client ID and the client secret** from the section titled 'Your Client ID' in the modal dialog.
 7. [Enable Identity Platform](https://console.cloud.google.com/marketplace/details/google-cloud-platform/customer-identity).
 8. [Enable multi-tenancy(https://console.cloud.google.com/customer-identity/settings)] For more information see [Getting started with multi-tenancy](https://cloud.google.com/identity-platform/docs/multi-tenancy-quickstart).
    1. Go to the 'SECURITY' tab and click 'ALLOW TENANTS'.